 - promotions and transfers

-In some cases different treatment of a worker or employee because of their age can be justified,for example, making special provisions for younger or older workers in order to protect their safety and welfare.
+In some cases different treatment of a worker or employee because of their age can be justified.
+For example, when an employer makes special provisions for younger or older workers to protect their safety and welfare.

 Age discrimination protection does not cover the provision of goods and services.